BitTorrent: Searching

 The BitTorrent protocol provides no way to index torrent files.
 As a result, a comparatively small number of websites have hosted a large majority of torrents, many linking to copyrighted works without the authorization of copyright holders, rendering those sites especially vulnerable to lawsuits.
 A BitTorrent index is a "list of .torrent files, which typically includes descriptions" and information about the torrent's content.
 Several types of websites support the discovery and distribution of data on the BitTorrent network.
 Public torrent-hosting sites such as The Pirate Bay allow users to search and download from their collection of torrent files.
 Users can typically also upload torrent files for content they wish to distribute.
 Often, these sites also run BitTorrent trackers for their hosted torrent files, but these two functions are not mutually dependent: a torrent file could be hosted on one site and tracked by another unrelated site.
 Private host/tracker sites operate like public ones except that they may restrict access to registered users and may also keep track of the amount of data each user uploads and downloads, in an attempt to reduce "leeching".

 Web search engines allow the discovery of torrent files that are hosted and tracked on other sites; examples include The Pirate Bay and BTDigg.
 These sites allow the user to ask for content meeting specific criteria (such as containing a given word or phrase) and retrieve a list of links to torrent files matching those criteria.
-This list can often be sorted with respect to several criteria, relevance (seeders-leechers ratio) being one of the most popular and useful (due to the way the protocol behaves, the download bandwidth achievable is very sensitive to this value).
+This list can often be sorted with respect to several criteria, relevance (seeders to leechers ratio) being one of the most popular and useful (due to the way the protocol behaves, the download bandwidth achievable is very sensitive to this value).
 Metasearch engines allow one to search several BitTorrent indices and search engines at once.